adeptus-dad/adeptus-dad.github.io/_posts/2019-01-08-ursus-claws.md

 Also, on the blog of the excellent [Aaron Dembski-Bowden](https://aarondembskibowden.wordpress.com/2013/10/28/deathwatch-talon-and-the-rise-of-the-weekender/), I found Benjamin Sephton-Smith’s Warhound with an ursus claw armament on his Morning Star Warhound.

 ![Warhound]({{ site.baseurl }}/assets/img/ursus/morning_star.jpg)

+More recently, the concept was transferred to knight, with the thundercoil harpoon available to Knight Valiants.